doomcrewinc/pimgboard/README.md

-# README
+README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+pinterest clone

-* Ruby version
+Ruby version:

+    ruby -v >= 2.6.0

-* System dependencies
+System dependencies:

-* Configuration

-* Database creation
+    included in Gemfile, note: gem 'sqlite3', '~> 1.3.6' Most current version throws an error for some fucking reason.

+Configuration: none at this time.

+Database:

+    sqlite3

-* Database initialization
+Database initialization:

+    rake db:migrate

-* How to run the test suite
+How to run the test suite: N/A at this time

-* Services (job queues, cache servers, search engines, etc.)
+Services (job queues, cache servers, search engines, etc.): none at this time.

-* Deployment instructions
+Deployment instructions:

-* ...
+    download/clone repo
+    bundle install
+    rake db:migrate
+    rails server

+I'm sure this is riddled with bugs and terrible styling, feel free to submit a pull request if you fix something or make it look cool.